 The connection is responsible for terminating its transaction, calling either the commit() or rollback() method.
-Committed changes are immediately made persistent into the database.
-If he connection is closed (using the close() method) or destroyed (using del or letting it falling out of scope) while a transaction is in progress, the server will discard the transaction.
-However doing so is not adviceable: middleware such as PgBouncer may see the connection closed uncleanly and dispose of it.
+Committed changes are immediately made persistent in the database.
+If the connection is closed (using the close() method) or destroyed (using del or by letting it fall out of scope) while a transaction is in progress, the server will discard the transaction.
+However doing so is not advisable: middleware such as PgBouncer may see the connection closed uncleanly and dispose of it.